Issues with our phones

 Projects must show exceptional merit and quality to receive an award.
 In addition to the individual category requirements all entries will be judged on the overarching criteria of:

-- cost - your project should reflect the long term cost benefit of the design
+- affordability - cost effective, deliverable design that demonstrate the long-term cost benefit of the design

 For this category, you will need to provide a supporting statement that must not exceed 300 words and should be included within A1 PDFs.
 It should clarify how your entry complies with both the overall and category specific judging criteria.